-We have a \$600 million unsecured revolving line of credit with a syndicate of banks that expires on December 30, 2019.
+On May 8, 2018, we amended our credit agreement with a syndicate of banks, extending the maturity date of the unsecured revolving line of credit from December 30, 2019 to May 8, 2023, while reducing our borrowing capacity to \$400 million with an option to increase it by another \$100 million.
 Proceeds from the credit facility can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions and the repurchase of our common stock.
 Interest on amounts borrowed under the credit facility is based on (i) a base rate, which is the greater of (a) the prime rate, (b) the Federal Funds rate plus 0.500% and (c) the one-month LIBOR rate plus 1.000%, plus, in each case, an applicable margin, or (ii) an adjusted LIBOR rate plus an applicable margin.
 The applicable margin for base rate borrowings ranges from 0% to 0.875% and for LIBOR borrowings ranges from 1.000% to 1.875%, and is determined based on our consolidated leverage ratio.
 In addition, we must pay credit facility fees.
-The credit facility contains certain restrictive covenants including maintaining a minimum fixed charge ratio of 2.5 and a maximum consolidated leverage ratio of 3.0, subject to a step up to 3.5 following certain permitted acquisitions.
+The credit facility contains certain restrictive covenants including maintaining a maximum consolidated leverage ratio of 3.25, subject to a step up to 3.75 following certain permitted acquisitions; and a minimum fixed charge ratio of 2.50 through the maturity of our 2010 Senior Notes in July 2020, upon which maintaining a minimum interest coverage ratio of 3.00.
 The credit agreement also contains other covenants typical of unsecured facilities.
-As of March 31, 2018, we had \$460.0 million in borrowings outstanding at a weighted average interest rate of 2.973%, of which \$400.0 million was classified as a long-term liability and recorded in long-term debt within the accompanying condensed consolidated balance sheets.
-We were in compliance with all financial covenants under this credit facility as of March 31, 2018.
-Depending on market conditions, we may refinance some of our debt in 2018.
+As of June 30, 2018, we had \$252.0 million in borrowings outstanding at a weighted average interest rate of 3.201%, of which \$50.0 million was classified as a long-term liability and recorded in long-term debt within the accompanying condensed consolidated balance sheets.
+We were in compliance with all financial covenants under this credit facility as of June 30, 2018.